samkwok-hkclr/can_frame_transceiver/README.md

-This package provides a SocketCAN bridge with configurable CAN-ID filtering, specifically designed for joint motor communication.
+This package provides a CAN bridge for Robostore.